NCAlgebra/NC/README.md

 section).
 If your installation is succesful you will see a message
 like:

-    You are using the version of NCAlgebra which is found in:
+    NC::Directory: You are using the version of NCAlgebra which is found in:
-      /your_home_directory/NC.
-    You can now use "<< NCAlgebra`" to load NCAlgebra.
+      "/your_home_directory/NC".

 Just type